adamcasson/mechanistic-interpretability/README.md

 ```

 ### Superposition
-Implementation of the `Toy Models of Superposition` [6] where a small ReLU network is trained to compress and then reconstruct synthetic data in order to investigate how features are represented when there are less dimensions than features.
+There is also support for "Toy Models of Superposition" by Elhage et al. [6] where a small ReLU network is trained to compress and then reconstruct synthetic data in order to investigate how features are represented when there are less dimensions than features.

 The training to create the intro figure of the paper can be invoked from the command line with:
 ```